 - Weight problems (typically weight gain or trouble losing weight)

-This is by no means an exhaustive list, but it gives a good overview of how vast (and confusing) the symptoms can be.
+This is by no means an exhaustive list, but it gives a good overview of how vast (and nonspecific) the symptoms can be.

 How to Detect Hashimoto’s in Lab Testing